-Costochondritis is an inflammation of the cartilage connecting the ribs to the breastbone.
-It can cause a stabbing, burning, or aching pain in the chest wall, especially around the second to fifth ribs.
+Costochondritis is inflammation of the cartilage connecting the ribs and breastbone.
+It can cause a stabbing, burning, or aching pain in the chest wall.
 Coughing and a blow to the chest are among the causes.

 The ribs are connected to the breastbone by tough, protective tissue called cartilage.
 When this cartilage becomes inflamed, the condition is known as costochondritis or chest wall pain.